-For our daughter’s Halloween-themed birthday party I planned a couple simple Halloween crafts.
-I also made these 4 simple Halloween party games that the kids loved.
+My daughter’s birthday is in October, so she chose to have a Halloween party for her birthday.
+We planned a few simple Halloween crafts to do at the party.
+I also made these 4 DIY Halloween party games that the kids loved.

-I drew the outline of a very simple monster on some brown packing paper.
-Then I drew and cut out a variety of facial features for our monster.
-I made sure there were plenty of parts for party members to choose from.
-Since the idea is to wind up with a funny monster anyway, I had 5 eyes, a few horns, noses, and mouths put in a pumpkin bucket just waiting to be pinned.
+To make the game, draw the outline of a very simple monster on a piece of large paper.
+(I used brown packing paper.)
+Draw and cut out a variety of facial features for your monster.
+Make sure there are plenty of parts for party members to choose from.
+The idea is to wind up with a funny monster, so it’s okay to have multiple eyes, a few horns, noses, and mouths put in a pumpkin bucket just waiting to be pinned.
 You could also include a variety of arms and legs to be pinned onto the monster.

-I took a large packing box and cut the bottom at an angle so it would lean some, making it easier for the balls to go into the hole.
+Take a large packing box and cut the bottom at an angle so it leans some, making it easier for the balls to go into the hole.
+(See photo below.)

-Then I covered the front of the box with white paper, drew a monster on the paper, and cut a hole in the box for the mouth.
+Cover the front of the box with white paper, draw a monster on the paper, and cut a hole in the box for the mouth.

-The night before I filled orange balloons with small stickers, confetti, a little glitter (the party was outside), and Smarties candy.
-The Smarties were skinny enough to slide into the balloon’s neck fairly easily.
-Once the balloon was blown up I used a permanent marker to draw various faces on them.
+The night before the party, fill orange balloons with small stickers, confetti, a little glitter (optional), and Smarties candy.
+The Smarties are skinny enough to slide into the balloon’s neck fairly easily.
+Once the balloon is blown up, use a permanent marker to draw various faces on them.

-To pop them, I used duct tape and secured a flat thumbtack to a fly swatter.
+To pop them, secure a flat thumbtack to a fly swatter with duct tape.
 Be VERY careful here.
 I made sure the pointy end of the tack poked through the duct tape and then wrapped tape completely around the fly swatter.

 I found the original idea for the spider web game on No Time for Flashcards.